The Adult Illustrated Fantasy Magazine Fan Page

 - The Glitterhouse - "An Angel Is Love"

 This movie wasn't made by Heavy Metal, but it is loosely based on the first episode of the story, "Barbarella" by Jean-Claude Forest.
 The first episode unfortunately was not printed in Heavy Metal.
 Heavy Metal only printed the third episode, "The Moon Child!", which was published in each issue from February to July 1978.
+Originally when this movie was first released in 1968, it was rated M; Suggested for Mature Audiences.
+It was re-released in 1977 with the nudity removed and was re-rated to PG.
+When it was released on home video, the uncut verson was used but incorrectly list it as rated PG.

 Before re-watching the movie, what I remembered about the film was that it was a very sci-fi story with some sexual undertones.
 However, after seeing it again, I didn't realise how much sexuality is in this movie.
 The film is almost like a space "road movie", where Barbarella takes a journey towards a destination, while meeting interesting characters along the way.
 In doing so, she also stumbles upon her own journey of sexual exploration.